hugmatj/fedora-ultimate-setup-script/README.md

 ### (Optional) Development tools

-- Visual Studio Code with extensions
+- Visual Studio Code
 - PHP / Node.js / Deno
 - Podman (Centos) / Docker (Fedora)
-- Boxes
+- Gnome Boxes

 There are two scripts for each distribution, `install` and `setup`.
 Install requires running with `sudo`, this was done to prevent it timing out when left unattended.